craigster0/runway/README.md

 Runway
 ======

-A project to help you take flight with OpenStack Swift.

-Runway sets up a swift-all-in-one (SAIO) dev environment in an lxc container.
+Runway is a project to help you take flight with OpenStack Swift.
+It sets up a swift-all-in-one (SAIO) dev environment in an lxd container.
-Eventually it will also include swift3, metadata searching, and other ecosystem projects.

 This project has three target use cases:
  - Developers looking to contribute code to any of the constituent projects